Provided by Douglas J Sorocco

-Counseling and transactional matters involving all aspects of intellectual property and technology law.
+Counseling, litigation, and transactional matters involving all aspects of intellectual property and technology law.
 Scientific background in medical devices, biotechnology, chemistry and life sciences.
-Significant experience in providing strategic and tactical intellectual property counsel to individual clients, universities, pharmaceutical and research institutions as well as manufacturing entities and early-stage biotechnology companies.
-Creative industries law focused on art and innovation legal issues facing artists and creators.
+Provides strategic and tactical intellectual property counsel to individual clients, universities, pharmaceutical and research institutions, manufacturing entities, and early-stage biotechnology companies.
+Practices creative industries law focused on art and innovation legal issues facing artists and creators.

-Registered / admitted to practice before the USPTO, in Oklahoma and Illinois, before the U.S. District Court, Western District of Oklahoma and U.S. Court of Appeals, Federal Circuit.
+Admitted to practice in Oklahoma and Illinois and before the U.S. District Court for the Western District of Oklahoma and the U.S. Court of Appeals for the Federal Circuit.

 Adjunct faculty member at the Oklahoma City University School of Law and in the Physiology Department at Oklahoma University Health Sciences Center.
 Named one of 15 Minority Rainmakers of the Year 2014 by the Minority Corporate Counsel Association.
 Named a 2016 BTI Client Service All-Star.
 Received the George Lewis Advocacy Award 2016, Oklahoma City Mayor’s Committee on Disability Concerns.

 Selected by attorney peers for inclusion in The Best Lawyers in America.
 Named an IP Star by Managing IP.
 Chairman of the Spina Bifida Association of America (2004-07).
 Served as Oklahoma Chairman of the Licensing Executives Society.
 Active member of multiple charitable and civic boards.